 The wildfire danger rating in the Lac La Biche Forest Area is MODERATE.
 The fire ban has been lifted and a fire advisory is in effect.

-We had no new wildfires so far today.
+We have not had any new wildfires so far today.

-There are currently six wildfires in the Forest Protection Area of Alberta.
-One of these wildfires is being held, three are under control and two have been turned over to the responsible parties.
+There are currently eleven wildfires in the Forest Protection Area of Alberta.
+Four of these wildfires are under control and seven have been turned over to the responsible parties.

 For more information on the current wildfire situation across the province of Alberta, visit wildfirestatus.alberta.ca.